TommyWabg/Switch2Connect/README.md

 * **Controller UI Navigation:** Implemented UI navigation using the left joystick or D-pad.
 The currently selected UI element is indicated by a white outline.
 The outline automatically hides upon detecting mouse clicks anywhere within the application or pressing B button on the controller.
   * **UI Component Interaction:** Added controller support for interacting with UI elements.
 Pressing the 'A' button clicks buttons or opens dropdown menus, while the 'B' button closes open dropdown menus without applying changes.
   * **Slider and Time Input Adjustment:** Enabled adjustment of sliders and auto-disconnect time input fields using the right joystick.
 Alternatively, holding the 'A' button while using the left joystick modifies the values without triggering spatial navigation.
+* **Window Position Persistence:** The application now saves and restores the window's position on the screen.
 * **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
 No Python installation required.

 ## System Requirements